 Definitely consider these facts if you feel frustrated with your workout or you feel like you need extra help keeping your muffin top at bay.

 Have a great Tuesday friends!
 I am off to sign up for the Precision Nutrition Coaching Certification.
 It was designed by Dr. John Berardi and I am super excited to jump in…

-Question of the Day: What are your favorite brunch foods?
+Question of the Day: What core exercises do you include in your workouts?